edwinwzhe/edwinwzhe.github.io/_posts/2017-10-24-transfer-learning-with-keras.markdown

 There are many sophisticated CNN models already pretrained with [ImageNet images](www.image-net.org). i.e. it has learned to classify the 1000 objects in the ImageNet and have also learned the parts that assembles them.
 We then just have to transfer the knowledge to our tasks without having to learn the basic elements of objects from stretch.
 This will solve our problem as it greatly reduces the number of trainable weights in our model which requires way less data and effort to learn.

 In this blog, I will train an image classifier using the KTH-ANIMALS dataset[\[3\]](https://www.csc.kth.se/~heydarma/Datasets.html) to classify 19 different animals with CNN.
-I will also look to utilize the trained weight to peak into how CNN makes predictions, which can also be used for object localization.

 Jupyter notebook for this blog is available [here](https://github.com/edwinwzhe/deep_learning/blob/master/transfer_learning_keras/transfer_learning_with_keras.ipynb).